PyLadiesGermany/pycon-it-2025-workshop/README.md

 However, we want to know more about our specific application, and specific operations within it, for this we can use the `codecarbon` library to instrument our application.

-Our application has a second endpoint `/predict_carbon_intensity` which fetches the historic carbon intensity for the given zone for the last 24 hours and predicts the intensity in an hours time.
-The function `predict_carbon_intensity()` uses a transformer zeo shot model to do this.
+Our application has a second endpoint `/predict` which predicts the intensity of a given activity into one of three classes high, middle, or low intensity  The function `predict_carbon_intensity()` uses a transformer model to do this.
+This is a toy model, and not very useful but is there to provide a more computation task to monitor.
+If you are interested to see how you can also monitor carbon emissions when training see the bonus material in [./model_training/README.md](./model_training/README.md).
 We can use the `track_emissions` decorator from the `codecarbon` library to track the emissions of this function.
 This will allow us to see the emissions of this specific operation and how it changes over time.

 ``` python
 from codecarbon import track_emissions